 Author of mystery novel, Archangels: Rise of the Jesuits, and Science Fiction

 This is Janet Tavakoli’s mystery novel website.
 She also writes science fiction under the pen name Michael K. Clancy.
-For business matters and information on her nonfiction finance books, please go to Tavakoli Structured Finance.

 Business Week called internationally renowned finance expert Janet Tavakoli the “Cassandra of Credit Derivatives” for predicting the financial crisis.
 Now she shocks again with Archangels: Rise of the Jesuits, her prescient debut financial fiction thriller.
 After she published her novel, Pope Benedict XVI resigned and, for the first time in the history of the Catholic Church, the College of Cardinals elected a Jesuit as Pope.
 Ms. Tavakoli uses her expertise to create a conspiracy-filled fast-moving murder mystery about a struggle for money and power within the Catholic Church set in the Vatican and Rome.